inovait/tws-android/docs/sample.md

 They are accessible natively and can be used for various use cases.

 In our sample app we use them to implement custom tab names and icons, by setting "tabName" and "tabIcon" properties.
-These properties determine the name and icon of the respective tab, as demonstrated in the TWSViewCustomTabsExample.
+These properties determine the name and icon of the respective tab, as demonstrated in the TWSViewCustomPropsExample.

 Throughout the app, we also use property "page" to group related snippets together.
 You can find this implementation in each example's viewModel.